This is a test

 We try and live a slower pace of life in the country, but that doesn't mean we are less busy.
 We grow our own veg and fruit, keep chickens, lambs and pigs to produce our own organic meat - we like to trace where our food comes from, and even better if we can say we work in food metres, not food miles.

-We dream of building a sustainable future and the cabins have been developed to take a step back to a time before electricity and wi-fi.
+We dream of building a sustainable future and the cabins have been developed to take a step back to a time before wi-fi.